jones58/personal-knowledge-wiki/Javascript/Javascript notes.md

 can be written like `var1.shift(var2 here)` where var1 is variable to change and var2 is variable to add

 `example.replace` to change the variable, then ('x', 'y') after to change part of the string x to y.
+Only replaces first, unless you use `.replaceAll()`
 `example.toString()` makes number a string

 Can be written as `toLocaleString()` when needs to meet local number format (like local date)